davesteele/davesteele.github.io/_posts/2015-05-02-debian-watch-file-format-for-signed-github-source-tars.markdown

 [tags]: https://github.com/davesteele/splitcpy/tags
 [releases]: https://github.com/davesteele/splitcpy/releases

+This is actually not good enough, as it stands, to work in a git-buildpackage environment.
+The final glob should be more specific, to match only against the branch holding the 'upstream' (that is, the non-debian) code branch.

 [Typical guidance][] for specifying the signature url, using the pgpsigurlmangle option, tells how to point to the file when it is stored in the same directory as the tar, with an appended ".asc":